Database Project Apollo and Solo Apollo Player Pianos;

-As the Apollo Database project matured, it became evident that there was definite merit to going back into the Wurlitzer 80,000 and 105,000 series ledgers and pay more attention to the listed DeKalb made player instruments.
-Earlier perusals were undertaken, but interest at that time was limited to coin operated pianos, organettes, and mortuary organ manufactured by Wurlitzer in their large North Tonawanda factory.
+As the Apollo Database project matured, it became evident that there was definite merit to going back into the Wurlitzer 80,000 and 105,000 series ledgers and pay more attention to the listed DeKalb made pianos.
+Earlier perusals were undertaken, but interest at that time was limited to coin operated pianos, organettes, and mortuary organs manufactured by Wurlitzer in its large North Tonawanda factory.
 These instruments are currently listed in the Wurlitzer Disposition of Instruments Manufactured database project located elsewhere in this Mechanical Music Registry.

-Most of the entries in the 80,000 to 82,474 ledger pages (which equate to approximately the latter half of 1925) and the 105,000 to 115,999 ledger pages (latter part of 1927 to the middle of 1931) are mostly relegated to somewhat mundane items (from a mechanical music collector's viewpoint), such as upright studio pianos or standard 88-note player pianos.
-There are many, many pages of them, but interspersed within can be some kind of reproducing piano, or the occasional coin operated piano.
-Moreover, in the 1925 ledger (80,000 series) pages there are many piano brand names assigned to various pianos that are not usually associated with the Wurlitzer name or its (Apollo) DeKalb factory, such brand names as:
+Most of the entries in the 80,000 to 82,474 ledger pages (which equate to approximately the latter half of 1925) and the 105,000 to 107,599 ledger pages (latter part of 1927 to the latter part of 1928) are mostly relegated to somewhat mundane items (from a mechanical music collector's viewpoint), such as upright studio pianos or standard 88-note player pianos.
+There are many, many pages of them, but for the early part of the 1920s interspersed within the sea of standard pianos can be some kind of upright reproducing piano, or the occasional coin operated piano.
+Moreover, in the 1925 ledger (80,000 series) and the 1927/1928 (early part of the 105,000 series) ledger pages there are many piano brand names assigned to various pianos that are not usually associated with the Wurlitzer name or its (Apollo) DeKalb factory, such brand names as:

 To facilitate the reporting of errors and/or to submit new information regarding Apollo pianos, please go to Jere's Player Piano Company web site and navigate to the Melville Clark Apollo Piano Registry page.
 Please note that a detailed Registry Instructions page is available under "Need Help?," and any survey information is welcomed, whether it be all of the requested information, or not.
 We realize that it can be difficult (even for an experienced restorer) to ascertain certain information without partially disassembling an instrument.
 Nonetheless, please submit a survey information regardless of how many spaces you can currently fill in.